-Maximum distance from centralized kitchen is 20 to 60 km and the Maximum time taking is lesser than 1 hour 30 minutes.
+Maximum distance from centralized kitchen is 60 km and the Maximum time taking to deliver the food for concerned schools is lesser than 1 hour 30 minutes.

-JSS NGO Kitchen Centre at Chamaraja Nagara District
+NGO Kitchen Centre

 2.14.4 Measures taken distance and time taken for delivery of food from centralized kitchen to school.